brwilkinson/AzureDeploymentFramework/README.md

 - If you are Core IT, then this Framework is not for you.
 - If you don't have control over your own subscription/s, with an Owner account, then this Framework is not for you.
 - If you don't have 3 to 12 months to dedicate to deploying out a single Application that is core to your business, then this Framework s not for you.
-- However if you need to build out Labs or use this for Demo's Etc, then it will work very nicely.
+- However if you need to build out Labs or use this for Demo's Etc, then the ADF framework will work very nicely.